John-Abbott-College/4A8-Notes/32_Charts.md

-Name your new control class as you want (DataGridView for example).
+Name your new control class as you want (ChartView or DataGridView for example).

 The xaml and code behind (xaml.cs) files will be automatically created for you.
-In the xaml file, you could add other sub-controls (you could move the DataGrid and search from the MainWindow into this custom control, for example).
+In the xaml file, you could add other sub-controls (you could move the DataGrid and search from the MainWindow into this custom control, for example). (you don't need to do this if it is too complicated)

 In the MainWindow, you can now use your new control directly: